 Due to wartime petrol shortages, a number of buses were converted or run on coal gas and featured large inflatable gas tanks mounted on top of the vehicle.
 Services were also cut-back with the Malvern to Birmingham route being temporarily curtailed at Worcester.

-BMMO continued to use the St. John’s Tramway depot for their Worcester operations through the war period and during this time new routes were introduced, which included a network of local Malvern services from Saturday 22nd April 1916.
-After the war, the company continued to expanded and in April 1921 they vacated the St. John’s Tramway depot and moved all of their Worcester operations to Worcester (East Street) depot.
+BMMO continued to use the St John's Tramway depot for their Worcester operations through the war period and during this time new routes were introduced, which included a local Malvern routes as Service 48 from Saturday 22nd April 1916.
+After the war, the company continued to expanded and in April 1921 they vacated the St John's Tramway depot and moved all of their Worcester operations to Worcester (East Street) depot.

 The tramway network continued to run in the City of Worcester until Thursday 31st May 1928.
 From the following day, the entire tram network was replaced with a new bus network operated by Birmingham and Midland Motor Omnibus Company Limited (BMMO—Midland “Red” Motor Services) as part of the “Worcester Agreement”.
 The company brought a fleet of new SOS “QL” single-deck buses to the city to operate the new network and acquired Worcester (Padmore Street) depot to house them.